 - Benefit Amount: The basic benefit provides up to 75% of a participant's average monthly earnings, capped at \$4,000 per month.
-Supplemental coverage is available to employees whose annual salary exceeds \$64,000, and provides an additional benefit up to \$3,500 per month. - Benefit Increases: None - Benefit Offsets: The ICI plan benefit is offset by income received from other sources including, but not limited to: Social Security benefits (regular or disability), unemployment compensation, Worker's Compensation (except permanent disability awards), WRS benefits (retirement, disability retirement, Long-Term Disability Insurance, or separation), work earnings, and Duty Disability benefits. - Definition of Disability: During the first 12 months of disability, the participant is disabled if unable to perform his or her job and under the care of a physician.
-After the first 12 months of disability, the participant is disabled if unable to engage in any substantial gainful activity for which he or she is reasonably qualified. - Premium Contributions: Premiums for basic coverage are paid by the employer and the employee.
-Premiums for supplemental coverage are paid entirely by the employee.
+Supplemental coverage is available to employees whose annual salary exceeds \$64,000, and provides an additional benefit up to \$3,500 per month.
+For disabilities lasting longer than 12 months, a supplement of \$75 per month is added to the normal benefit amount. - Benefit Increases: None - Benefit Offsets: The ICI plan benefit is offset by income received from other sources including, but not limited to: Social Security benefits (regular or disability), unemployment compensation, Worker's Compensation (except permanent disability awards), WRS benefits (retirement, disability retirement, Long-Term Disability Insurance, or separation), work earnings, and Duty Disability benefits. - Definition of Disability: During the first 12 months of disability, the participant is disabled if unable to perform his or her job and under the care of a physician.
+After the first 12 months of disability, the participant is disabled if unable to engage in any substantial gainful activity for which he or she is reasonably qualified. - Premium Contributions: Premiums have been waived since 2012 for basic and supplemental benefits.